Results of Vote to Approve the Proposed Revisions to the CPA’s By-laws

 The proposed revisions to the CPA’s By-laws will be put forward for approval pursuant to the following special resolution of the members: BE IT RESOLVED that the proposed revisions to the CPA By-laws, as reflected in the notice of the meeting, be approved.

-A special resolution needs to be approved by 2/3 of the membership present to vote.
-Quorum is defined as 25 members.
-Voting will be open to all members of the CPA and must occur from 1:00 – 2:00pm EST on December 11th, 2025.
+A special resolution needs to be approved by 2/3 of the vote.
+Quorum is defined as 25 members and for the purpose of this meeting include all those that vote by electronic advanced ballot.
+Electronic voting will be open to all members of the CPA a week before the December 11th, 2025 meeting.

 This is an important opportunity for the membership to participate in a process that ensures best practice in governance for the Association.
 Your understanding of the proposed revisions, and your participation in the change process, is important.